Joshua-Hwang/python-tutorials/025-Basic-strings-and-flows/README.md

 ## Ifs and elses
 Now let's say we're working on a project, the boss needs to know if we're going overbudget this month.
-The boss don't *do* numbers, we'll have to communicate it in a way that is easy to understand.
+The boss doesn't *do* numbers, we'll have to communicate it in a way that is easy to understand.

 We'll write this in VSCode and run our program from there.